Fred Catona: Radio Direct Response

-In promoting his mail-order business, he realized the tremendous power that radio had for selling his product.
-Specifically, he found incredible success giving radio interviews in exchange for advertising by way of commercials and promotional giveaways.
-As a result of this success, he developed a direct-response format for radio advertising.
-Before long, businesses in the infomercial industry began to take notice of Catona's methods and asked for his help getting their message to a larger audience.
-As more businesses asked for his help, Catona, in 1993, decided to start “Radio Direct Response”, the first advertising agency focusing solely on direct response radio marketing.
-As the success of “Radio Direct Response” grew, he was approached by entrepreneur Jay Walker with an idea for a new website where consumers could name their own price for airline tickets.
-Tapping William Shatner as a celebrity spokesperson, Catona developed a campaign for this new website, now called Priceline.com.
-Within just the first 18 months of its inception, Priceline.com went on to generate 1 billion dollars using direct-response radio alone.
-Some of Catona's other achievements have included launching FreeCreditReport.com and many other multimillion-dollar companies.
+In promoting his mail-order business, Catona observed the effectiveness of radio advertising for generating sales.
+He conducted radio interviews and coordinated advertising through commercials and promotional giveaways.
+Building on this experience, he developed a direct-response format for radio advertising.
+Businesses in the infomercial industry began to take notice of Catona's methods and sought his assistance to reach a wider audience.
+In 1993, Catona founded “Radio Direct Response”, the first advertising agency focusing exclusively on direct-response radio marketing.
+As the agency grew, he was approached by entrepreneur Jay Walker with an idea for a website where consumers could name their own price for airline tickets.
+Catona developed a campaign for this website, later known as Priceline.com, using William Shatner as a celebrity spokesperson.
+Within the first 18 months of its launch, Priceline.com generated approximately 1 billion dollars using direct-response radio.
+He also assisted with campaigns for FreeCreditReport.com and other companies in the direct-response advertising sector.

 Direct response radio marketing

-Others since the 1920s have used direct response radio marketing but no full service (strategize offer, write commercials, produce the commercial, place the media and track response of how many people called or sent in money) agency was created until 1995 that strictly promoted the use of direct response radio marketing.
+Direct-response radio marketing has been used since the 1920s, when advertisers began using radio to elicit immediate responses from consumers.
+Over time, the approach evolved, and some agencies began to specialize in full-service direct-response radio marketing.

 The principals of direct response radio marketing are similar to all types of direct response marketing – direct offer to purchase direct from the manufacture, no middle man or broker.
 The theory is that because there is no middle men there will be lower pricing.
 For example, it is a common practice for a retail store to double the price for want they paid for a product before selling it to the public.
 Also chances are the retailer did not buy the product from a manufacture but rather from a broker who also had a mark-up on the product.

 Direct response radio marketing usually works directly with manufacturers.